Gothic (video game)

-Gothic is a 2001 action role-playing video game developed by Piranha Bytes for Microsoft Windows and the first game of the game series of the same name.
-It was released on 15 March 2001 in Germany, on 30 October 2001 in Europe, on 23 November 2001 in North America and on 28 March 2002 in Poland.
-A Nintendo Switch port, titled Gothic Classic, was released worldwide on September 28, 2023.
+Gothic is a 2001 action role-playing game developed by Piranha Bytes for Windows and the first game of the Gothic game franchise.
+A port, titled Gothic Classic, was released in 2023 and in 2026 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and iOS.

-Gothic was well received by critics.
-Reviewers credited the game for its story, interaction with other in-game characters, and graphics, but criticized it for having many bugs, an unusual control scheme and high system requirements.
-The English localization was described as being worse written than the German/Polish/Russian version.
-Gothic was one of the first RPGs worldwide with fully voiced dialogues.
-At the time of its release and with the release of patches in the early 2000's, Gothic 1 and its successors reached wide popularity in Germany, Austria, Poland and Russia, which led to the build up of a big and long lasting fan- and modding-community in said countries.
+Gothic was well-received by critics, who credited the game for its story, world design, atmosphere, interaction with other in-game characters, and graphics, but criticized it for its many bugs, an unusual control scheme and high system requirements.
+The English localization was described as less well written than the language versions in which the game became popular.
+Gothic was one of the first European RPGs with fully voiced dialogues.
+At the time of its release and with the release of patches in the early 2000s, Gothic and its sequels became popular in Germany and Austria, Poland, and Russia, which led to the creation of fan and modding communities in said countries.

-In 2020, THQ Nordic, who owns the series after the acquisition and subsequent dissolution of Piranha Bytes, greenlit a Gothic remake for production.
-The project aims to stay faithful to the 2001 classic, updating its visuals and gameplay to modern standards and correcting its flaws.
+In 2026, a remake of the game, titled Gothic 1 Remake, was published by THQ Nordic, who owns the rights to the series after the acquisition and subsequent dissolution of Piranha Bytes.